gc-victor/c-c/README.md

 ## Let's Play

 Create your first styles.
-Each declaration will return a class name and inject them to a stylesheet.
+Each declaration will return a class name and inject them to a stylesheet with id "c-c".

 ```javascript
 c({